-A public hearing will be held on September 20, 2016 at 2:00 p.m. in the second floor conference room B of the Cannon Building, 861 Silver Lake Boulevard, Dover, Delaware, where members of the public can offer comments.
+A public hearing was scheduled for November 15, 2016 but has been rescheduled for February 21, 2017 at 2:00 p.m. in the second floor conference room B of the Cannon Building, 861 Silver Lake Boulevard, Dover, Delaware, where members of the public can offer comments.
 Anyone wishing to receive a copy of the proposed rules and regulations may obtain a copy from the Board of Speech/Language Pathologists, Audiologists and Hearing Aid Dispensers, 861 Silver Lake Boulevard, Dover, Delaware 19904.
 Persons wishing to submit written comments may forward these to the Board at the above address.

-In accordance with 29 Del.C. §10118(a), the final date to receive written comments will be October 5, 2016, which is 15 days following the public hearing.
+In accordance with 29 Del.C. §10118(a), the final date to receive written comments will be March 8, 2017, which is 15 days following the public hearing.
 The Board will deliberate on all of the public comment at its next regularly scheduled meeting, at which time it will determine whether to adopt the rules and regulations as proposed or make additional changes due to the public comment.